rstudio/rstudio-docker-products/workbench-session/README.md

 # How to use these images

-The Docker images built from these Dockerfiles are intended to be used for R and Jupyter sessions and jobs with RStudio Workbench (RSW), Launcher, and Kubernetes.
+The Docker images built from these Dockerfiles are intended to be used for R and Jupyter sessions and jobs with Posit Workbench (PWB), Launcher, and Kubernetes.

 Note: These Docker images are not equipped or intended to be used to run Posit Workbench within a Docker container.
 Visit the [rstudio/rstudio-worbench Docker Hub page](https://hub.docker.com/r/rstudio/rstudio-workbench) for images built for that purpose.

+Note: These images do not include the Posit Workbench Session Components.
+To use these images with Posit Workbench, the [session init container](https://hub.docker.com/r/rstudio/workbench-session-init) must be enabled within the Posit Workbench configuration.
+For more information, refer to the [Posit Workbench documentation](https://docs.rstudio.com/ide/server-pro/launcher/).

 For more information about Posit Workbench and Launcher, refer to the [Launcher Overview](https://solutions.rstudio.com/launcher/overview/) on the